matsilva/xrelease/README.md

 [![CI](https://github.com/matsilva/xrelease/actions/workflows/ci.yml/badge.svg)](https://github.com/matsilva/xrelease/actions/workflows/ci.yml)

-> "I build in Python, Go, Scala, Node, Swift... got tired of each having its own release dance.
-So I made one that Just Works™ for everything." - [@matsilva](https://x.com/MatSilva)

 ## TL;DR - Yet Another Release Tool™

-"Look, I just wanted releases to suck less.
-No plugins, no drama, just releases."

-What it does:

-- Works with any language
-- One config file that humans can read
-- Same commands everywhere
-- Just shell commands under the hood

-That's it.
-That's the pitch.

-Want the fancy marketing speak?
-See `docs/`.
-Want the legal mumbo jumbo?
-See `docs/legal/ymmv.md`.
-Want to just ship code? `xrelease create` 🚀
+Backstory:

+- I build in Python, Go, Scala, Node, Swift... & I got tired of each having its own release dance.
+- I wanted to live in a world where I could setup automated releases for my project in one command.

+Now I can with: `xrelease create` `xrelease create` 🚀 and it Just Works™ for everything. \*\*

 ## What It Does